Aserpas90/Eyes-Exerise/README.md

-# Eyes-Exerise
+# EYES PROJECT

+## [DESCRIPTION]

+Another simple, yet slightly more complex showcase of some basic languages learned so far.
+The eye (designed with CSS) will be centered in the page and will follow your mouse around (JavaScript and HTML)

+## [HOW TO RUN]

-First, download the index (1).html attachment and then open it.
+Simply download the index.html file and open it up!

-Move your cursor around and watch as the eye follows along!
+## [FUTURE IMPROVEMENTS]

+Add more functionality to go along with the eye movement.